-Jan buys three kitchen stools for her rental property in the 2014-15 income year.
+Jan buys three kitchen stools for her rental property in 2015-16.
 The stools are all wooden and of the same design but they are different colours.
 The colour of the stools is only a minor difference which is not enough to conclude that the stools are not substantially identical.